LNI-Leuven/CHIT1_2024/README.md

 # CHIT1 AT DIAGNOSIS IN MS - CODE
-This public repository contains the R code scripts to reproduce the main results and figures from our article **CHIT1 at diagnosis predicts faster disability progression and reflects early microglial activation in multiple sclerosis** published in *Science Translational Medicine* (Beliën et al.; 2023).
+This public repository contains the R code scripts to reproduce the main results and figures from our article **CHIT1 at diagnosis predicts faster disability progression and reflects early microglial activation in multiple sclerosis** published in *Nature Communications* (Beliën et al.; 2023).
 In this study we provided a clear rationale for further validation of CHIT1 as a prognostic biomarker in multiple sclerosis (MS).
 To do so, we applied mixed-effects models, a machine learning approach and single-cell/nucleus transcriptomics.
 The R code for these analyses is here available and structured as follows:

 **Statistical models**
 - Correlation, single-time point and multi-time point analysis: `Biomarker and CHIT1 analyses.Rmd`